 Research and Projects

-Professor Cole and colleagues from the Teacher Education Department have received a $315,000 grant from the Foundation for Child Development.
-Professor Cole serves as one of the study?s Co-PIs in conducting a two-year research project that began in the fall of 2016 and will run through the spring of 2018.
+Professor Cole and colleagues from the Teacher Education Department received a $315,000 grant from the Foundation for Child Development.
+Professor Cole served as one of the study’s Co-PIs in conducting a two-year research project from 2016-2018.

 - Building a Gender-Balanced Workforce: Supporting Male Teachers.
 Young Children.
 Washington: National Association for the Education of Young Children.

 - ‘Why not become a police officer?’
 Challenges in the Recruitment and Retention of Men in Early Childhood Education.
 Peer-reviewed book chapter in Opportunities and Challenges in Teacher Recruitment and Retention.
 Charlotte: Information Age Publishing.